gropelo/grops-podcast/README.md

-A podcast web client using itunes api, built with React.
+A podcast webapp using itunes api, built with React.

 # Demo
 https://grops-podcast.herokuapp.com/